 These crisp grissini are easy to make and have bags of flavour.
-I like to make them using some sourdough starter that I had discarded prior to feeding the main starter, just adding more flour and water to give a dough that handled well.
+I often make them using some sourdough starter that I had discarded prior to feeding the main starter, just adding more flour and water to give a dough that handles well.

 To be honest, you really do not need to be at all precise with the ingredients.
 Just add enough flour and water to the starter to give a dough that holds its shape.